Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: Introduction

-In this paper we study a general system of Monge-Ampère equations which incorporates the four generalizations of Kähler-Einstein metrics mentioned above as well as any combination of them (see Equation~\ref{eqn_general} below).
-Our main theorem is a necessary and sufficient condition for existence of solutions to this equation on horosymmetric manifolds, a class of manifolds introduced by the first named author in \cite{DelHoro}.
+In this paper we study a general system of Monge-Ampère equations which incorporates the three generalizations of Kähler-Einstein metrics mentioned above as well as coupled Kähler-Einstein metrics (see Equation~\ref{eqn_general} below).
+Our main theorem (Theorem~\ref{thm:cpld_can_horo} below) is a necessary and sufficient condition for existence of solutions to this equation on horosymmetric manifolds, a class of manifolds introduced by the first named author in \cite{DelHoro}.
 This class is strictly included in the class of spherical manifolds and strictly includes the class of group compactifications.
-We deduce this theorem as a consequence of two technical results.
+We deduce this theorem as a consequence of two independent results.
 The first of these is that Yau's higher order estimates along the continuity method for Monge-Ampère equations, as well as local solvability, apply to a suitable continuity path containing Equation~\ref{eqn_general} (see Theorem~\ref{thm:ReductionToC0} below).
 The second of these is that the $C^0$-estimates on toric manifolds proved by Wang and Zhu extends to the current setting of Equation~\ref{eqn_general} on horosymmetric manifolds.
 This is done by proving $C^0$-estimates along a continuity path of real Monge-Ampère equations on convex polyhedral cones (see Theorem~\ref{thm:C0Estimates} below).
+This generalizes and provides a simpler proof of a related $C^0$-estimate on group compactifications in \cite{DelKE}.
 As a byproduct we get necessary conditions for existence of solutions to these system of real Monge-Ampère equations.
 Moreover, these conditions are also sufficient in the cases when the data defining the cones is induced by horosymmetric manifolds.

 The paper is organized as follows: in the remaining of this introductory section, we state our main results.
 Section~\ref{sec:reductionC0} is devoted to the proof of Theorem~\ref{thm:ReductionToC0}.
 The proof of Theorem~\ref{thm:C0Estimates} is given in Section~\ref{sec_C0}.
 We then explain in Section~\ref{sec:horosym} how these two results apply to the case of horosymmetric manifolds, after recalling the definitions and tools to deal with such manifolds.
 Finally, we include in Section~\ref{sec:examples} an illustration of our results on low dimensional horosymmetric manifolds.